Your Personal Tour Guide

 Hi ! – My name is David Martin.
 I am 52 years old and I was born in England.
-I currently live in Southern Germany.
+I live now in Germany.

 I am a Professional, World War 2 Private Tour Guide and dedicated Battlefield researcher.

-WHITECROSS BATTLEFIELD TOURS specializes in conducting, very moving, detailed, informative and thrilling tours, for the family members of Veterans.
+WHITECROSS BATTLEFIELD TOURS specializes in conducting, very moving, detailed, informative and thrilling Battlefield Tours, for the family members of Veterans.
 However, I regularly conduct tours for the general public.

 Most of my customers come from the U.S.A, Britain, Canada and Australia.